 That Evening in 2018

 I had put everything into fixing these test failures over the previous few months.
-The code left behind by the team was a mess: patch over patch was added to fix individual issues as were encountered by each engineer, without challenging the overall design in place.
+The code was a mess: patch over patch was added to fix individual issues as were encountered by the engineers, without challenging the overall design in place.

 I had first tried to understand the reasoning behind all that mess and simplify it.
 But later realized it was all based on older assumptions, no longer true.
 No one had challenged the underlying assumptions with the evolved understanding of the transactional system.
 By re-architecting the design, the code could be hugely simplified.
 So, I had rewritten the whole thing from scratch over the past few months.